norwegian-buhund

 How to Train a Norwegian Buhund

-The densely coated Nowegian Buhund, a Nordic spitz-type closely associated with the Vikings, is a medium-sized cold-weather worker adept at herding and guarding.
+The densely coated Norwegian Buhund, a Nordic spitz-type closely associated with the Vikings, is a medium-sized cold-weather worker adept at herding and guarding.
 As family dogs, Buhunds are smart, affectionate, and steadfastly devoted.
 The Buhund, a prototypical spitz, provides a good opportunity to explain the term.
 Spitz are cold-weather breeds characterized by a dense coat, a tail curved tightly over the back, a wedge-shaped head, and erect, pointed ears (‘spitz’ mean ‘pointed’ in ancient German).
 They can be pint-sized like Pomeranians, mighty like Malamutes, or mid-sized like the lithe but sturdy Buhund.
 Males can stand 18.5 inches high and weight up to 40 pounds.
 Coat colors are wheaten or black.

 History